Alexander Courage: School

-Courage later learned to play the trumpet and the French horn as these instruments were available to him in school.
+Courage later learned to play the trumpet and the French horn, as these instruments were available to him in school.
 In high school, Courage auditioned for and was chosen as the first solo player of the New Jersey All State High School Orchestra.
 Also in the orchestra was a violist for whom Courage was inspired to write a symphony, leading him to pursue music as a career.

 Taking some preparatory theory lessons, Courage was admitted to the Eastman School of Music in 1937.
 He intended to study composition.
 Having never attempted it in a formal way before, Courage found the study challenging and failed his introductory composition course twice before passing the course in his senior year.
 While at Eastman, he switched majors multiple times and found the academic coursework ill-suited to his improvisational nature.
 At Eastman, he studied conducting under the composer Paul White (1895–1973).

 In early 1940, Serge Koussevitzky auditioned Eastman students to join the Tanglewood Music Festival that summer.
-Courage succeed in earning a spot at Tanglewood, where he met Richard Bales, Lenny Bernstein, and Thor Johnson.
+Courage succeeded in earning a spot at Tanglewood, where he met Richard Bales, Lenny Bernstein, and Thor Johnson.

 In 1941, Courage graduated from Eastman with a degree in piano performance.